 (6) Subject to section 110T, a treatment decision in an advance health directive is taken to have been revoked if the maker of the directive has changed his or her mind about the treatment decision since making the directive.

-[Section 110S inserted by No. 25 of 2008 s.
+[Section 110S inserted: No. 25 of 2008 s.
 11.]

 110T.
 Effect of subsequent enduring power of guardianship